janstoon/toolbox/kareless/README.md

 * Multi-tier settings storage is a first-class citizen.
 * Put restriction on cross-layer dependency to prevent making a mesh.
 * Reflection-free dependency resolution using string names and typecasts
-* Flexible dependency graph using settings to reduce code changes and re-deployments
+* Flexible dependency graph using settings to reduce unnecessary code changes and rebuilds

 # Usage